 In summer, the sensor was reaching, on average, 7 degrees C higher than ambient temperature and I regularly observed that through the night my camera sensor was showing 34 C according to APT (Astrophotography Tool software).
 Even with stacking the remaining noise was extremely hard to deal with and my images were either unusable or quite bad and lacking detail.

 Now, with my new ZWO cooled camera, I am cooling the sensor down to 0C any darks I use to subtract noise are also calibrated at 0C.
 Before with the DSLR, it was impossible to match darks taken at the same temperature as the lights.
 Even now, when summer has gone using my DSLR would result in a sensor temperature of roughly 20C given an ambient temperature of 13C.
 The noise reduction from 20 degrees plus down to 0 should reduce the noise substantially.
-For every 6-7 degrees that the camera sensor temperature drops the noise is halved (Photometrics.com), and so this equates to the following:
+For every 6-7 degrees that the camera sensor temperature drops the noise is halved (Photometrics.com2), and so this equates to the following:

 Noise Reduction with Camera Sensor Cooling

-Sensor Cooled Below Ambient (°C)% Noise level
+Sensor Cooled Below Ambient (°C) | % Noise level |

 Remember also that if your images are each reduced in noise then they will also be further reduced by your stacking sequence and this makes the difference even greater than above.
 So, for my camera and my current situation, if my ambient temperature is 13 then I would be reducing my sensor temperature by 20 degrees with my new camera compared to my DSLR and this would reduce noise in each image by almost 88% according to the above.